 Patients undergoing vascular surgery are most likely to manifest myocardial ischemia in the immediate postoperative period, usually on the day of surgery or the next.
 The "silent" nature of postoperative ischemia suggests that frequent ECG monitoring may be useful.
-We believe that such a strategy may detect ischemia that is severe and protracted enough to represent a prodrome to infarction and focus on the period when MI is most likely to occur.
+Our current clinical practice in high-risk patients is to obtain a 12 lead ECG every eight to twelve hours the night of surgery, and then daily for the next two to three days.
+We believe that such a strategy will detect most ischemia that is severe and protracted enough to represent a prodrome to infarction and focus on the period when MI is most likely to occur.
 Charlson et al found that obtaining a 12 lead ECG on the day of surgery and the next two days was the best strategy for detecting perioperative ischemia and infarction.
 Unfortunately, approximately 1/4 of vascular surgery patients will have baseline ECG abnormalities (LBBB, paced rhythm, digoxin effect, LVH with strain) that preclude the detection of myocardial ischemia.
 Other techniques of ischemia detection, such as the presence of v-waves in the PCWP tracing or decrements in regional wall motion detected with TEE, are less useful after surgery because they are discontinuous, expensive, and relatively invasive.
-Troponin levels appear more specific in detecting perioperative myocardial infarction than CK-MB isoenzyme measurement; troponin elevations are associated with lower survival after vascular surgery.
+Troponin levels appear more specific in detecting perioperative myocardial infarction than CK-MB isoenzyme measurement.